gjmcn/atomic-agents-vis/docs/README.md

 * If `actorTextRotate` is `true`, an actor's text is rotated with the actor's shape/image.

 * By default, an actor's text scales with the actor's shape/image &mdash; preserving the text-to-actor scale ratio from when the text was first added.
-To prevent this automatic scaling, actor font size must be updated: `updateFontSize: true` and e.g. `actorFontSize: ac => 16`.
+To prevent this automatic scaling, actor font size must be updated &mdash; i.e. the vis option `updateFontSize` must be `true` and the agent's `fontSize` option must be a function.

 * Valid values for the `squareTextAlign`, `zoneTextAlign` and `actorTextAlign` options are: `'left'`, `'right'`, `'center'` and  `'justify'`.